Health insurance in Costa Rica

 Costa Rica has set up a public healthcare system that is exclusive to Costa Rican citizens who are most in financial need.
 This means that all employed residents and expatriates must pay for access to healthcare.
 As an expatriate, you will never be able to benefit from Costa Rica’s free healthcare system.
 To stay in Costa Rica, you must prove that you have sufficient income.
 You will therefore have to pay the same contributions as Costa Ricans to the “Caja Costarricense de Seguro Social (CCSS)”, also known as “the Fund”.
 Contributions vary according to your salary (between 7% and 11%).
 As a retiree in Costa Rica, the amount of contributions will be assessed against the initial financial sum you declared when you applied for your visa.

-Costa Rica has three types of medical infrastructure:
+In Costa Rica, there are three types of medical facilities:

 The ebais are the basic health care teams considered to be the Caisse’s first line of health care, grouped together in medical centers.
 They are made up of at least one doctor, one orderly and one primary care medical records technical assistant.